camchenry/boon/CHANGELOD.md

 - `boon --version` now displays the correct release version.
 - Unnecessary references (pointers) to small integers values have been removed, slightly improving performance.
 - Library dependencies have been updated, improving performance and fixing many issues.
+- Duplicate entries in the ignore list when merging default and project configuration, removing unneeded work on build.

 ## [0.1.1] - 2020-02-11
 ### Fixed